 How are you today?

-I’m fine thank you, and you?
+I’m fine, thank you, and you?

-A: Hey, how are you? or Hey, how’s it going? – (“Hey” is optional, but very common.)
+A: Hey, how are you? / Hey, how’s it going? – (*Hey is optional but very common.)

-B: Great, you? or Pretty good, and you? or Good, you? or Not bad, how are you?
+B: Great, you? / Pretty good, and you? / Good, you? / Not bad, how are you?

-A: What’s up? or What’s new? or What’s going on?
+A: What’s up? / What’s new? / What’s going on?

-B: Not much, how ’bout you? or Nothing, you? or Nothing much, you?
+B: Not much, how ’bout you? / Nothing, you? / Nothing much, you?

 Be careful!
-If a question is only a greeting, we do not usually give real answers like “terrible” and “tired.”
-It is the same with the Korean greeting, “Have you eaten?”
+If a question is only a greeting, we do not usually give real answers like terrible and tired.
+It is the same with the Korean greeting, Have you eaten?
 You don’t give a long answer with details about what you ate.

 We’ll talk about real questions soon, but if it is only a greeting, and not a conversation starter, keep it light and simple like these grandmas.

 Now, let’s move on to real questions.
-Any of these greetings can be a real question.
+Any of the above greetings can be a real question.

-3 ways to know:
+3 ways to tell the difference:

 - body language and situation